DarthLP/Auralis/README.md

 - [x] Companies index page with search and filtering
 - [x] Company detail pages with products and recent activity
 - [x] Product detail pages with capabilities and maturity tracking
+- [x] Advanced signals page with comprehensive filtering and analysis
 - [ ] Change visualization

 ### Phase 6: AI Integration